 SELECT [FirstName] ,[LastName] ,[DepartmentName] ,[Email] ,LEFT( [Email] ,CHARINDEX ('@', [Email]) - 1 ) AS [SQLLEFT] FROM [Employe]

-The below statement returns the index position of the @ symbol.
-It suggests the CHARINDEX function finds the index position of @ symbol in every record.
+The below LEFT statement returns the index position of the @ symbol.
+It suggests the CHARINDEX method finds the index position of @ sign in every record.

 CHARINDEX ('@', [Email])

 We reduced the index position by 1, using the below statement.
-If you miss this, sql left output include @ symbol as well
+If you miss this, the output includes @ symbol as well.

 CHARINDEX ('@', [Email]) - 1